Obesity: What should you know

 What are the complications related to obesity?

-The excessive accumulation of fat in the body puts an excess strain on your bones and internal organs.
+The excessive accumulation of fat in the body puts excess strain on your bones and internal organs.
 They also cause inflammation in the body, which increases the risk of diseases like cancer.
 The other diseases related to obesity include

 • Type 2 diabetes